RoseSecurity/Kuzco/README.md

 Flags:
   -a, --address string   IP Address and port to use for the LLM model (ex: http://localhost:11434) (default "http://localhost:11434")
-  -f, --file string      Path to the Terraform file (required) -h, --help             help for kuzco
+  -f, --file string      Path to the Terraform and OpenTofu file (required) -h, --help             help for kuzco
-  -m, --model string     LLM model to use for generating recommendations (default "llama3.1")
+  -m, --model string     LLM model to use for generating recommendations (default "llama3.2") -t, --tool terraform   Specifies the configuration tooling for configurations.
+Valid values include: terraform and `opentofu` (default "terraform")

 Use "kuzco [command] --help" for more information about a command.
 ```